str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 You are allowed **two submissions every thirty minutes**.

-This assignment is due on Bonnie and Canvas on September 23th, 2018 by 11:59PM UTC-12 (Anywhere on Earth).
-The deliverables for the assignment are:
+This assignment is due on Bonnie and Canvas on February 11th, 2019 by 11:59PM UTC-12 (Anywhere on Earth).
+The deliverable for the assignment is a 'search_submission.py' file with all the functions/methods completed.

-• All functions completed in `search_submission.py`

 **Only the final submission will be used for grading purposes.
 We cannot use your "best" submission out of all submissions.**